ClickCease What are URLs? A guide to better & SEO-friendly URLs

 When to change URLs

-• Branding alignment: Updating URLs to reflect new branding or domain names ensures consistency.
+• Branding alignment: Updating URLs to reflect new branding.

 Before changing URLs

-Changing URLs without a plan can result in lost rankings and broken links.
-Here’s how to prepare:
+Changing URLs without a plan can result in lost rankings.
+Always back up your site first.

 After changing URLs

-• Monitor performance: Use analytics tools to track traffic, rankings, and crawl errors, addressing any issues promptly.
+Monitor performance with analytics tools and address any issues promptly.

 Best practices for smooth URL changes

-• Avoid making multiple URL changes in quick succession, as this can confuse search engines.
+Avoid making multiple URL changes quickly.
+This can confuse search engines.

 How to change URLs in WordPress